linuxforphp/filebrowser/docs/introduction.rst

 You can manage files inside your local repository folder (on your server’s hard drive) or connect to other storage adapters (see below).

-FileBrowser has multi-user support so you can have admins and other users managing the files with different access permissions, roles and home folders.
+FileBrowser has multi-user support, so you can have administrators and other users managing their files with different access permissions, roles and home folders.

 All basic file operations are supported: copy, move, rename, create,